SimonEnsemble/Xtals.jl/docs/src/bonds.md

 {120, 110} undirected Int64 metagraph with Float64 weights defined by :weight (default weight 1.0)
 ```

-## Bond distances, vectors, and angles
+## Bond Distances, Vectors, and Angles

 Bonds may be labeled with several additional pieces of information.
-The first is the center-to-center distance between the bonded atoms,
-accessible via `bond_distance`:
+The first is the center-to-center distance between the bonded atoms, accessible via [`bond_distance`](@ref):

 ```jldoctest bonds
 bond_distance(xtal, 1, 5)